 According to Code Section 20-7-705 and 20-2-751.5, parents are provided information pertaining to the clubs and organizations offered through the schools.
-If you would prefer that your child not participate in any the clubs listed in the Code of Conduct, please notify the administration and complete the Opt-Out statement on the Code of Conduct signature page.
+If you would prefer that your child not participate in a specific club, please notify the administration and complete the Opt-Out statement on the Code of Conduct signature page.